OSCE Headquarters in Vienna. Photo source: OSCE / Curtis Budden

 The European Union cites shocking statistics: "Since the liquidation of all local religious organizations of Jehovah's Witnesses in Russia, 869 house searches have reportedly been conducted, 26 people are in pre-trial detention, 23 are under house arrest, 316 have been charged and 29 have already been convicted."

-The statement lists the most egregious recent cases of ill-treatment of believers by Russian officials: "According to reports from the European Association of Jehovah's Witnesses, which were also reflected in Forum 18 reports and media articles, on 6 February 2020, in Orenburg, prison no. 1 officers beat five citizens (Alexei Budenchuk, Gennady German, Roman Gridasov, Felix Makhammadiev and Alexei Miretsky).
+The statement lists the most egregious recent cases of ill-treatment of believers by Russian officials: "According to reports from the European Association of Jehovah's Witnesses, which were also reflected in Forum 18 reports and media articles, on 6 February 2020, in Orenburg, prison No. 1 officers beat five citizens (Alexei Budenchuk, Gennady German, Roman Gridasov, Felix Makhammadiev and Alexei Miretsky).
 All of them suffered serious injuries, and one of them required hospitalization.
 In addition, on February 10, 2020, it was reported that Vadim Kutsenko was tortured before he was taken into custody.
 Law enforcement officers repeatedly beat and choked him, as well as beat him with electric shocks, demanding information about other Jehovah's Witnesses."

 The European Union pledged to continue to "closely monitor developments around Jehovah's Witnesses in the OSCE region."